Overview#

 The unit tests check the correctness of operators.
 When adding new operators, you need to add unit test cases in the corresponding file under the tests directory.

-For operator testing, decorate @pytest.mark.{OP_NAME} before the test function so that we can run the unit test function of the specified OP through pytest -m.
-A unit test function can be decorated with multiple custom marks.
+For operator testing, decorate @pytest.mark.{OP_ID} before the test function so that we can selectively run the unit test function for the specified operator through pytest -m.

 If you are adding a C++ wrapped operator, you should add a corresponding ctest as well.
 See Add a C++ wrapper for more details.